Actipro/WPF-Controls/Documentation/topics/ribbon/controls/miscellaneous/applicationmenu.md

 ### Preventing Backstage from Closing

-The [Backstage](xref:@ActiproUIRoot.Controls.Ribbon.Controls.Backstage).[CanClose](xref:@ActiproUIRoot.Controls.Ribbon.Controls.Backstage.CanClose) property can be set to `false` which prevents the Backstage from closing by hiding the close button and blocking `Esc` from closing Backstage.
+The [Backstage](xref:@ActiproUIRoot.Controls.Ribbon.Controls.Backstage).[CanClose](xref:@ActiproUIRoot.Controls.Ribbon.Controls.Backstage.CanClose) property can be set to `false` which prevents the Backstage from closing by hiding the close button and blocking <kbd>Esc</kbd> from closing Backstage.

 This is useful in scenarios where you are starting up an application and wish to block end user access to the main window until they create a new document or open a document.
 These or other actions can be presented on a non-closable Backstage.